 To learn more about OSHA’s fire safety standards, click here.

-11. Double-check hazardous material & labeling
+11. Double-check hazardous material & labelling

 12. Check storage protocols

 When it comes to storing heavier items on warehouse racks, be sure to store long, tall or top-heavy inventory on their side or secure them to prevent potential tip over.
+As an additional precaution, it’s wise to lock valuable or particularly dangerous tools (like powered saws and nail guns) behind a secured electronic lock for commercial door installations, as this will help to protect staff from any accidents or incidents of theft.

 13. Inspect the loading bay